Reliability in Azure Virtual Machines

 Zonal VMs can be deployed into any region that supports availability zones.

 However, some VM types and sizes are only available in specific regions, or specific zones within a region.
-To check which regions and zones support the VM types you need, use these resources:
+To check which regions and zones support the VM types that you need, use the following resources:

 Cost